alexandrevilain/temporal-operator/README.md

 - [Demo cluster with Cassandra](https://github.com/alexandrevilain/temporal-operator/blob/main/examples/cluster-cassandra)
 - [Demo cluster with mTLS using cert-manager & PostgreSQL as datastore](https://github.com/alexandrevilain/temporal-operator/blob/main/examples/cluster-mtls)

+## Contributing

+Feel free to contribute to the project !
+All issues and PRs are welcome!
+To start hacking on the project, you can follow the [local development](https://github.com/alexandrevilain/temporal-operator/blob/main/docs/local_development.md) documentation page.

 ## License

 Temporal Operator is licensed under Apache License Version 2.0.
 [See LICENSE for more information](https://github.com/alexandrevilain/temporal-operator/blob/main/LICENSE).